This month our host is Jenny and her challenge is:

 I used one of Tim's older dies the Artful Dwellings to die cut houses from mountboard, decorating each Dwelling with Tim Holtz Correspondence Paper Pad.
 I then die cut a heart from the centre of one of the Dwellings using the Mini Hearts Die Set, adding shading around the die cut area with Ground Espresso Distress Ink.
 I also added Chitchat stickers to one of the Dwellings and mini hearts to the second cut using the Heartfelt die.
 I also included a Salvaged Doll which I coloured with Distress Paints.

 To complete I added delicate splatters of Fired Brick and Mowed Lawn Distress Paints and added a touch of Brushed Pewter Distress Paint to the stencilled hearts.

 Our sponsor Country View Crafts offers one randomly drawn winner a £20 voucher to spend in their fabulous on-line shop.

-Thanks so much for stopping by.
+Thanks so much for stopping by, hope you enjoyed my first piece.
 Tracy x x